Israeli troops kill four more Palestinians in border protest

 The Israeli military said that around 3,000 Palestinians were involved in the latest protest, and that its troops responded “with riot dispersal means and are firing in accordance with the rules of engagement.”

 Israel accuses Hamas, the Islamist militant group which rules Gaza, of staging riots and trying to carry out attacks.
 Hamas denies this.
-Although organizers say the main protest is intended to be peaceful, some protesters have advanced toward the border from the encampments to hurl stones and burning tyres near the fence.
+Although organizers say the main protest is intended to be peaceful, some protesters have advanced toward the border from the encampments to hurl stones and burning tires near the fence.

 On Friday they fitted kites with cans of flammable liquid, which they flew across the border to start fires in Israel.